-In individual living beings the individualized Sesha left over after the physical body is built up is described as Kundalini Serpent, and supports the individual body, having Her Seat at Mooladdhar (Mool-root, Adhdr-support) the root or basic support of the spinal cord known to the anatomist as coccygeal bone or coccyx.
-The corresponding static adhyatma-Bhava is swayambhoolinga, self-born thallic-formed Shiva with the Kundalini serpent coiling around three and half times, asleep with tail in her mouth placed at the top.
+Pauranic mythology as Sesha Serpent and is the Residual Serpent power left over after the creation is complete and the corresponding static adhyatma; is pictured as Narayana resting on the Serpent.
+There sesha is described as supporting the Cosmos.
+In individual living beings the individualized Sesha left over, after the physical body is built up, is described as Kundalini Serpent which supports the individual body having Her Seat at Muladdhara (Mul:root/Adhar:support) the root or basic support of the spinal cord known to the anatomist as coccygeal bone or coccyx.
+The corresponding static adhyatma-Bhava is swayambhoolinga, self-born thallic-formed Shiva with the Kundalini coiling around three and half times, asleep with tail in her mouth placed at the top.
 What aroused the Power uncoils and takes its march back to the evolutionary side loosening the bondage.
 She ascends along the central axis of the body (the spinal column) and displays higher visions during the march of ascent.
-In cerebrum she comes into communion with Her Loral and merges into the Static Real.
+In cerebrum she comes into communion with Her Lord and merges into the Static Real.
 At other times when She is not in communion, She resides in the Vishuddha Chakra of the Cervical region resplendent in Her purity.
-When awakened She is experienced by Yogins as a spiritual guide who directs, controls, governs and leads the aspirants on the spiritual path to moksha like a living conscious divine help-mate, with Her vigilant hand helping Her favourite all the twenty-four hours in sleep, dreams and waking state, and at times takes him up for the Saniddhic communion with Her Lord.
+When awakened She is experienced by Yogins as a spiritual guide who directs, controls, governs and leads the aspirants on the spiritual path to moksha like a living conscious divine help-mate, with Her vigilant hand helping Her favorite all the twenty-four hours in sleep, dreams and waking state, and at times takes him up for the Saniddhic communion with Her Lord.
 She then works character of a man and develop into instinct.
 The particular actions and environments are soon lost behind the vistas of past time and memory lets them slip off its hold, but their influence on the mind lasts tenaciously throughout the life and even transmigrates to future births.
 Certain children are by nature shy, polite, modest, truthful, peace-loving, merciful and possessed of fine character whereas others are mischievous, cruel and naughty.
-Certain part of their character might be due to their training but mostly it would appear on exanplation that they got those characteristics from birth, family consequences having had little effect on them.
+Certain part of their character might be due to their training but mostly it would appear on explanation that they got those characteristics from birth, family consequences having had little effect on them.
 Different children of the same parents, brought up within the same surroundings under similar influences show quite opposite tendencies and inclinations.
 Character includes both good and bad habits a person has imbibed.